-- Issued debentures totaling Baht 87,900 million to repay debts from financial institutions and issued perpetual subordinated debentures amounting to Baht 10,000 million for the redemption of perpetual subordinated debentures Year 2016 - Restructured its investment in All Now Management Company Limited, holds direct shares of 10 percent - Invested up to 10 percent of the total registered capital of Egg Digital Company Limited, which
+- Selected the number 1 trusted brand in the convenience store category in "Thailand's Most Admired Brand & Why We Buy" list in 2020 for the 8th consecutive year - Issued debentures totaling Baht 87,900 million to repay debts from financial institutions and issued perpetual subordinated debentures amounting to Baht 10,000 million for the redemption of perpetual subordinated debentures Year 2016 - Restructured its investment in All Now Management Company Limited, holds direct shares of 10 percent - Invested up to 10 percent of the total registered capital of Egg Digital Company Limited, which - Admitted as an industry leader and member of the Dow Jones World Index for the 4th consecutive year in the sectors Foods & Staples Retailing, as well as being admitted as a member of the Emerging Markets Index for the 5th consecutive year - Selected as a member of the FTSE4Good Index for the 4th consecutive year with scores above the industry average in all dimensions

-- operates business with regards to electronic commerce, and other services relating to data - Siam Makro Public Company Limited acquired in CP Retail Development Co., Ltd. ("Lotus's") by way of accepting an entire business transfer from CP Retail Holding Co., Ltd. - Admitted as an industry leader and member of the Dow Jones World Index for the 4th consecutive year in the sectors Foods & Staples Retailing, as well as being admitted as a member of the Emerging Markets Index for the 5th consecutive year - Selected as a member of the FTSE4 Good Index for the 4th consecutive year with scores above the industry average in all dimensions
+- Issued debentures 5 times in a total of Baht 25,000 million to repay for the upcoming debenture maturing, and using the rest as working capital.
+However, the issuing of debentures 2/2022 totaling Baht 10,000 million to repay for subordinated perpetual debenture 1/2017 - Selected for the 5th consecutive year as a member of the Dow Jones Sustainability Index in the category of World Index as well as for the 6th consecutive year of the Emerging Markets Index - Awarded in S&P Global Sustainability Awards as the Gold Class -highest ranking, for the "Sustainability Yearbook 2022" - Admitted by a review of ESG Ratings in group "A" for the category Retail Food & Staples from MSCI - Selected as a member of the FTSE4Good Index with the highest score in the emerging market group.
+Selected as a member of FTSE4Good ASEAN 5 in the Food Retailers & Wholesalers section for the 5th consecutive year - Received SET Awards 2022 in the Sustainability Excellence category within the Highly

-- · Issued debentures 5 times in a total of Baht 25,000 million to repay for the upcoming debenture maturing, and using the rest as working capital.
-However, the issuing of debentures 2/2022 totaling Baht 10,000 million to repay for subordinated perpetual debenture issued in 2016 - Selected for the 5th consecutive year as a member of the Dow Jones Sustainability Index in the category of World Index as well as for the 6th consecutive year of the Emergina Markets Index - Awarded in S&P Global Sustainability Awards as the Gold Class -highest ranking, for the "Sustainability Yearbook 2022" - · Admitted by a review of ESG Ratings in group "A" for the category Retail Food & Staples from MSCI - Selected as a member of the FTSE4Good Index with the highest score in the emerging market group.
-Selected as a member of FTSE4Good ASEAN 5 in the Food Retailers & Wholesalers section for the 5th consecutive year - · Received SET Awards 2022 in the Sustainability Excellence category within the Highly
+Commended in Sustainability Awards category.
+It was also a member of the Thailand Sustainability Investment Stock Index in the Services category for the 5th consecutive year

-- Commended in Sustainability Awards category.
-It was also a member of the Thailand Sustainability Investment Stock Index in the Services category for the 5th consecutive year - · Received a 5-star rating, which means "excellent" in a survey on the corporate governance of Thai listed companies by the Thai Institute of Directors Association (IOD) for the 3rd consecutive year. - Awarded the Best CFO in the sector Consumer/ Staples in Rest of Asia (ex- China and Japan).
-Also ranked 2nd in IR and ESG, which the group consists of: Best IR Program, Best IR Professional, and ESG in the Consumer/Staples sector in Rest of Asia (ex- China and Japan) - · Admitted in the Asia Money Award "Asia Outstanding Companies" list in the Consumer Staples sector for Thailand - Awarded 5 international award from the 12th Asian Excellence Awards 2022, the awards include: "Asia's Best CEO", "Asia's Best CFO", "Best Investor Relations Professional", "Best Investor Relations Company", and "Best CSR Company"
+- Received a 5-star rating, which means "excellent" in a survey on the corporate governance of Thai listed companies by the Thai Institute of Directors Association (IOD) for the 3rd consecutive year. - Awarded the Best CFO in the sector Consumer/ Staples in Rest of Asia (ex- China and Japan).
+Also ranked 2nd in IR and ESG, which the group consists of: Best IR Program, Best IR Professional, and ESG in the Consumer/Staples sector in Rest of Asia (ex- China and Japan) - Admitted in the Asia Money Award "Asia Outstanding Companies" list in the Consumer Staples sector for Thailand - Awarded 5 international award from the 12th Asian Excellence Awards 2022, the awards include: "Asia's Best CEO", "Asia's Best CFO", "Best Investor Relations Professional", "Best Investor Relations Company", and "Best CSR Company"

-1.1.3 The Use of the Proceeds from the Fundraising Comply with the Purposes as Disclosed; those are Use of Proceeds from an Issuance of Equity or Debt Securities Issued During 2022
+- 1.1.3 The Use of the Proceeds from the Fundraising Comply with the Purposes as Disclosed; those are Use of Proceeds from an Issuance of Equity or Debt Securities Issued During 2022 - (1.1) CPALL Public Company Limited Debentures No. 1/2022

-Use of Proceeds Estimated Amount Estimated Term Duration Description / Progress in Use of Proceeds To repay debenture: CPALL226A that maturing, and using as working capital for the Company Baht 8,000 million Term due within 2 nd Quarter 2022 Using the proceed to repay for the borrowing of the debenture: CPALL266A that is due on 30 June 2022.
-The rest of the capital will be used as working capital for the purpose of issuing debentures
+Use of Proceeds Estimated Amount Estimated Term Duration Description / Progress in Use of Proceeds To repay debenture: Baht 8,000 million Term due within 2 nd Using the proceed to repay for CPALL226A that Quarter 2022 the borrowing of the debenture: maturing, and using CPALL226A that is due on as working capital 30 June 2022.
+The rest of the for the Company capital will be used as working capital for the purpose of issuing debentures